 Dump into a bowl and enjoy straight up (or with one of the suggestions below).

-Variations & Substitutions Spinach & Eggs
+Variations & Substitutions Frozen Spinach and Eggs

 dairy-free – olive oil or coconut oil.